 We want to review each applicant equally, so this stage of the process can take some time.
 Each committee consists of at least three Monash representatives, who contribute equally to the selection process.

-As we progress through the various stages of the recruitment process, we will keep you updated on your progress however, here is some further information on what you can expect:
+As we progress through the various stages of the recruitment process, we'll keep you updated on your progress.
+Here’s some further information on what you can expect.

-At Monash University, we are diverse and inclusive.
-This includes supporting candidates who identify as living with a disability and supporting them to have a great career at Monash.
+At Monash, we're diverse and inclusive.
+This includes supporting candidates who identify as living with a disability and encouraging them towards a great career at Monash.

 If you identify as living with a disability, we’ll work with you to support you through the recruitment process.
 This also means that if you are offered and accept a job with us, we can make any reasonable adjustments to help give you the opportunity to be successful.

-If you have been shortlisted for the job, you will be invited to participate in further assessment, the first step of which is usually an interview.
-The interview questions reflect the position description and selection criteria to assist the selection panel make their assessment.
+If you have been shortlisted for the job, the first step is usually an interview.
+Interview questions reflect the position description and selection criteria to assist the selection panel make their assessment.

-Please take a look at our Interview Preparation section to help prepare and guide you through the types of interviews we carry out.
+Please take a look at our interview preparation section to help prepare and guide you through the types of interviews we conduct.

-Depending on the role you have applied for, the selection committee may use a number of methods to assess your ability to do the job, including: interview questions, presentations, work samples and tests.
+Depending on the role you have applied for, the selection committee may use a number of methods to assess your ability to do the job.
+These include interview questions, presentations, work samples and tests.

 You will be asked to provide at least 2-3 referees in support of your application.

-Referees should be people who can speak about your skills, behaviours and professional behaviours and knowledge (from paid or voluntary work or activity).
-It is best to confirm their willingness to act as referees before nominating then.
+Referees should be people who can speak about your skills, knowledge and how you conduct yourself professionally.
+They can be from paid or voluntary work, and you should confirm their willingness to act as referees before nominating them.

-The selection panel will contact your referees if you are being considered for interview or appointment.
-The selection panel will ask your referees to comment on your work behaviour and performance and may ask referees to verify or comment on claims made by you.
+The selection panel will contact your referees if you are being considered for an interview or appointment.
+They will ask your referees to comment on your work and performance, and verify any comments or claims you have made.